yjucho1/articles/README.md

 of x.
 The upward arrows show how the mapping x = G(z) imposes the non-uniform distribution pg on transformed samples.
 G contracts in regions of high density and expands in regions of low density of pg. (a) Consider an adversarial pair near convergence: pg is similar to pdata and D is a partially accurate classifier.
-(b) In the inner loop of the algorithm D is trained to discriminate samples from data, converging to D ∗
-(x) =
-pdata(x)
-pdata(x)+pg(x)
-. (c) After an update to G, gradient of D has guided G(z) to flow to regions that are more likely to be classified as data. (d) After several steps of training, if G and D have enough capacity, they will reach a point at which both cannot improve because pg = pdata.
+(b) In the inner loop of the algorithm D is trained to discriminate samples from data, converging to D∗(x) = pdata(x)/pdata(x)+pg(x). (c) After an update to G, gradient of D has guided G(z) to flow to regions that are more likely to be classified as data. (d) After several steps of training, if G and D have enough capacity, they will reach a point at which both cannot improve because pg = pdata.
 The discriminator is unable to differentiate between the two distributions, i.e. D(x) = 1/2